-- 3.5.2 A licence to use a vehicle as a private hire vehicle will not be renewed if the vehicle concerned does not meet the following requirements at the time that the existing licence is due to expire: - A category C or D vehicle must be under 10 years of age - A category CX or DX vehicle must be under 12 years of age - A category B vehicle must be under must be under 12 years of age - A category BX vehicle must be under must be under 14 years of age - A category A vehicle must be under 14 years of age - A category AX vehicle must be under 16 years of age - 3.5.3 The above dates will be calculated based on the date of first registration shown on the vehicle registration certificate (VC5).
+- 3.5.2 A licence to use a vehicle as a private hire vehicle will not be renewed if the vehicle concerned does not meet the following requirements at the time that the existing licence is due to expire: - A category D vehicle must be under 10 years of age. - A category DX vehicle must be under 12 years of age. - A category C vehicle must be under 11 years of age. - A category CX or DX vehicle must be under 13 years of age - A category B vehicle must be under must be under 13 years of age - A category BX vehicle must be under must be under 15 years of age - A category A vehicle must be under 15 years of age - A category AX vehicle must be under 17 years of age - 3.5.3 The above dates will be calculated based on the date of first registration shown on the vehicle registration certificate (VC5).